 Sopa de Hongos (Mushroom Soup with Shrimp)

-- 1 Pound medium to large raw shrimp (peeled and deveined and shells reserved for a broth)
+- 1 lb medium to large raw shrimp peeled and deveined and shells reserved for a broth

-- 2-3 (depending how rich you ant the soup) Cubes chicken bouillon (broken up so it's easier to dessolve in water)
+- 3 chicken bouillon cubes broken up so it's easier to dissolve in water

 - 1 cup heavy cream

-- sprinkle ground cayenne pepper (more if you want more heat)
+- 1/8 tsp ground cayenne pepper add more if you want the soup spicier

 - crusty bread or tortilla chips